danielbaek2/Platy-Possibilities/docs/DesignDoc.md

 ![Domain Model](FINALDOMAINMODEL.png)

 Everyone who signs into the application is a User.
 Most Users are Helpers who each have a Funding Basket where they can place the Needs that they want to fund and remove the ones that they do not.
 The Needs are stored in the Cupboard, where the Helpers can search for Needs they want and select Needs to move to their Basket.
-The other kind of User is the U-Fund Maneger, or Admin, who can create, modify, and remove Needs from the Cupboard.
+The other kind of User is the U-Fund Manager, or Admin, who can create, modify, and remove Needs from the Cupboard.
 The Admin does not have a Funding Basket.

-> _**[Sprint 2 & 4]** Provide a high-level overview of the domain for this application.
-You
-> can discuss the more important domain entities and their relationship
-> to each other._

 ## Architecture and Design